netdata/netdata/docs/tasks/manage-retained-metrics/configure-exporting-engine-.md

 <!--Any further configuration is optional, based on your needs and the configuration of your Graphite-supported database.
 See [exporting engine reference](/exporting/README.md#configuration) for details.-->

-## Related topics

-List of reference docs user needs to be aware of.